-Adequate and readily accessible resources (teaching and learning environments, teaching materials, teaching aids and equipment, financial, physical and human support resources\) are provided to students and support the achievement of objectives in the study programme.

-\ Physical resources: premises, libraries, study facilities, IT infrastructure, etc. Human support resources: tutors/mentors, counsellors, other advisers, qualified administrative staff
+- Adequate and readily accessible resources (teaching and learning environments, teaching materials, teaching aids and equipment, financial, physical and human support resources) are provided to students and support the achievement of objectives in the study programme. - Physical resources: premises, libraries, study facilities, IT infrastructure, etc. Human support resources: tutors/mentors, counsellors, other advisers, qualified administrative staff

-• Adequacy of resources is ensured for changing circumstances (change in student numbers, etc.).

-- All resources are fit for purpose and students are informed about the services available to them. - Teaching staff is involved in the management of financial resources regarding the programme of study.
+- Adequacy of resources is ensured for changing circumstances (change in student numbers, etc.). - All resources are fit for purpose and students are informed about the services available to them. - Teaching staff is involved in the management of financial resources regarding the programme of study.

-In general, the College provides adequate and readily accessible resources for the conduct of the new BA programme.
-The teaching and learning facilities, aids and equipment are modern and student friendly but also compliant with the requirements of people with reduced mobility.
-Human resources are also satisfactory from both an academic and administration point of view (as discussed earlier).
-Physical expansion plans of the College (i.e. the construction of a new five-storey building adjacent to the current one) based primarily on own-funding also suggest that the College is financially robust and can sustainably continue its operations in the forthcoming future.
+In general, the College provides adequate and readily accessible resources for the conduct of the new Diploma programme.
+The teaching and learning facilities, aids and equipment are sufficient and student friendly but also compliant with the requirements of people with reduced mobility.

-Interviewed academic and administration staff were enthusiastic and supportive of the College.
-They all argued that the College has substantially improved the quality of its provision over the last five years both academically and physically (i.e. in terms of infrastructure) thus substantially raising the overall level of student experience.
+- Interviewed academic and administration staff were enthusiastic and supportive of the College.
+They all argued that the College has substantially improved the quality of its provision over the last five years both academically and physically (i.e. in terms of infrastructure) thus substantially raising the overall level of student experience. - As discussed previously the use of the Atlantis Cafe on site which will be used for training also offers an excellent venue for meetings and leisure activities for students.